2710 Monitoring Visits and Contacts

 • probably result in the loss, destruction or altering of valuable evidence;

-• probably result in harm to an individual;
+• probably result in harm to a person;

 • probably result in significant monetary loss to the Texas Health and Human Services Commission (HHSC) that would probably not be recoverable; or